-Publish your course to Articulate 360 to collect feedback from stakeholders and track version history with Articulate Review.
-It’s a great way to collaborate on a project before distributing the finalized course.
+Publish your course to Review 360 to collect feedback from stakeholders and track version history.
+It’s a great way to collaborate on a project before distributing the finalized course to learners.

 - Choose to Publish a New Item or Update an Existing Item